Salvia columbariae: Description

 Salvia columbariae grows 10 to 50 cm tall.
 Its stem hairs are generally short and sparse in distribution.
 It has oblong-ovate basal leaves that are 2 to 10 cm long.
 The leaves are pinnately dissected and the lobes are irregularly rounded.
 The inflorescence is more or less scapose, meaning it has a long peduncle that comes from the ground level that has bracts.
 The bracts are round and awn-tipped.
-There are usually 1–2 cluster of flowers within the inflorescence.
+There are usually 1 or 2 clusters of flowers within the inflorescence.
 The calyx is 8 to 10 mm long and the upper lip is unlobed but has 2 (sometimes 3) awns.
 The lower lip is about twice the size of the upper lip.
 The flower color can be pale blue to blue and purple tipped.
 The stamens of the plant are slightly exserted.
 The fruit of S. columbariae is a nutlet that is tan to grey in color and 1.5 to 2 mm long.